UPDATE Due to medical issues, the CD recording will take place in 2022. Just as soon as I’m able!

-In March and April, I ran a successful Crowdfunding campaign to turn this idea into reality.
+In March and April 2020, I ran a successful Crowdfunding campaign to turn the idea of recording a CD in a Suffolk church into reality.
 The funding is only part of the story: my Suffolk church project has been a hugely sociable, joyful experience, bringing such a strong sense of community, and I wanted this recording to reflect these same wonderful qualities of my last three years of music-making in Suffolk’s churches.

 During my project I have taken photos of every church, written about every church, and, obviously, played the cello in every church.
 I have often been asked, ‘do you record yourself in every church?’, or ‘have you got any CDs?’
 The answer has always been ‘No’.
 I only have the odd snippet of audio or video, taken by me on a pocket-sized sound recorder when I was curious to hear the church’s acoustic, such as this one from Chattisham church.

 I can’t change the fact I haven’t recorded myself in every church – it would have been too impractical anyway – but I have decided it is time to turn the answer to the question about CDs into a YES!

 - make a recording of solo cello music in a medieval Suffolk church;

 - commission a new piece of solo cello music, to be included on the CD and premiered at the final concert in Orford; and